chrisnajman/code-snippets/README.md

 ## ChatGPT (Free Version): Tips for Prompt Structure & Reminders to Keep it On Track

-When working on multi-step or ongoing projects with ChatGPT, clear and consistent communication helps ChatGPT deliver the best results while minimizing mistakes or "hallucinations."
+When working on multi-step or ongoing projects with ChatGPT, clear and consistent communication helps it deliver the best results while minimizing mistakes or "hallucinations."
 Some tips to keep tips on track:

 ## 1. Provide Clear Context